JunhwanK/habitjar/_pages/privacypolicy.md

 ### 1.2 Purchase Information

-If you purchase a subscription, payments are processed by our third‑party payment provider, RevenueCat.
-We do not collect or store your full payment details.
+Any payments are processed directly by the applicable app marketplace provider (such as the Apple App Store or Google Play Store).
+We do not collect or store your payment method details, such as credit card numbers or billing information.

-We may receive limited information related to your purchase, such as:
+We use RevenueCat, a third‑party subscription management service, to manage and validate any subscription or payment status.
+Through RevenueCat, we may receive limited information related to your purchase, including:

 - Subscription status (active, expired, cancelled)
 - Product identifiers